 Almost all lenders have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
 Ordinarily complaints to a lender are resolved effectively and efficiently.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR who will take matters further.

-I am selling our property in Chadderton and the buyers lawyers are claiming that there is a risk of it being constructed land that was not decontaminated.
-A high street Chadderton lawyer would know this is not the case.
-It does beg the question why the purchasers used an online conveyancing practice as opposed to a conveyancing solicitor in Chadderton.
-We have lived in Chadderton for six years we know of no issue.
-Do we contact our local Authority to obtain clarification that the buyers are looking for.
+I am downsizing from our home in Chadderton and according to the buyers it appears that there is a risk of it being built on contaminated land.
+Any high street Chadderton lawyer would know this is not the case.
+For the life of me I don't know why the purchasers used a nationwide conveyancing firm as opposed to a conveyancing solicitor in Chadderton.
+We have lived in Chadderton for 5 years we know of no issue.
+Do we get in touch with our local Authority to get clarification that there is no issue.

-It would appear that you have a conveyancing solicitor currently acting for you.
+It sounds as though you may have a conveyancing firm already.
 What do they say?
 You must enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same ailment)

 I am a sole trader hoping to lease a unit on the high street.
 Can you recommend lawyers offering competitive fees for commercial conveyancing in Chadderton for under 2k?